itteerde/fvttconfig/org/notes/upadate_2022-11-09_common_01.md

     1. Jorrick: Used the Macro `Twilight Sanctuary tHP`.
 There was a `ui.notifications.warn` message informing you that Jorrick is to far away.
     1. Jorrick: Moved Jorrick directly above Dusk.
     1. Jorrick: Used the Macro `Twilight Sanctuary tHP`.
 Give Jorrick `hp.temp` and told us about it in Chat.
+    1. GM: Advanced Turns for 10 Turns.
+The Aura and the `Effect` `Channel Divinity: Twilight Sanctuary` seemed to be removed from Dusk.
+    1. Jorrick: Used the Macro `Twilight Sanctuary tHP`.
+Checked that there was a `ui.notifications.error` message informing me that Jorrick did not find a Twilight Cleric (yeah, the message is not ideal).